LifeShare University

 • Anesthesia will turn off the anesthesia machine

-• Order of operation: Heart, Lungs, Liver, Kidneys, Pancreas, Intestines
+• Order of operation: Heart, Lungs, Liver, Pancreas, Kidneys, Intestines unless organ is going for research.
+Research organs are recovered last.

-• SRCs are responsible for identifying anatomy, dissecting, cannulating renal arteries, and placing on kidney pump
+• SRCs are responsible for identifying anatomy, dissecting, cannulating renal arteries, and placing kidneys on pump

 Picture